 The spine needs to be lengthened and stretched.
 This promotes flexibility and openness in the hips, thighs, and lower back.

 To do it, you have to bring your knees together and sink your hips on your heels.
+Just ensure you do not have cracked heels.

 Then extend your arms or let them rest next to your body, allowing your torso to fully relax as you fall heavily on your thighs.
 Maintain this posture for 5 minutes.